Damage symptoms

 • Do not keep stress-testing a screen that already shows bruising, unstable touch, or worsening lines.

-• Use mechanism pages to narrow the cause, but stop there once the next safe move is obvious.
+• Use cause guides to narrow the problem, but stop there once the next safe move is obvious.

 • Use tests only when the device is stable enough that evidence capture does not create extra risk.